-Project No. Sc2 Status: Completed Party or relevant jurisdiction European Union - UK (Scotland) Title of project Protecting salmonid fisheries from seal damage Objective of research project Develop and apply new molecular tools for discriminating among species of fish in the diets of seals from their remains in scats.
+Froject No. Sc2 Status: Completed Party or relevant jurisdiction European Union - UK (Scotland) Title of project Protecting salmonid fisheries from seal damage Objective of research project Develop and apply new molecular tools for discriminating among species of fish in the diets of seals from their remains in scats.
 Test the possibility of using molecular tools to quantify the occurrence of diet components.
 Develop and deploy cetacean-friendly seal-scarer.
 Identify factors influencing the in-shore migration routes of salmon.
 Characterise behavioural interactions between salmon and their predators and seals and their prey.
 Investigate the digestion of salmonid otoliths during passage through a seal's gut.
 Brief description of research project A project funded by the Atlantic Salmon Trust (undertaken by Dr Kim Parsons) has developed a molecular tool for detecting the presence of salmon DNA.
 The tool will be further developed and tested.
 There is concern that seal-scarers may adversely affect cetaceans.
 Recent work by Dr Vincent Janik of St Andrews University suggests potential for natural calls of marine mammals to modify behaviour of sound recipients.
 This will be tested at the Shieldaig research facility in north-west Scotland with the aim of developing a cetacean-friendly seal-scarer for fixed deployment in rivers/estuaries, and/or for use as a hand-held deterrent.
 The final scope of the project is to some extent dependent upon final level of funding.
 Salmon were fitted with acoustic transmitters and followed using active (manned boats) and passive (acoustic receiver buoys) tracking systems.
 Migration routes were mapped in relation to topographical features and distributions of predators.
 Salmon and sea trout smolts will also be examined.
 Work will be concentrated in the Cromarty Firth in north-east Scotland, and at Shieldaig.
 Detailed examination of behavioural interactions between predators and prey were made using acoustic observations, visual observations and side-scan sonar.
-Captive feeding trials were used to determine the proportion of otoliths that pass through a seal, and the degree to which these otoliths are eroded.
-Dates during which research took place April 2003-March 2008 Area in which research took place Principally north-west Scotland (Shieldaig) and north-east Scotland (Cromarty Firth).
+Captive feeding trials were used to determine the proportion of otoliths that pass through a seal, and the degree to which these Dates during which research took place otoliths are eroded.
+April 2003-March 2008 Area in which research took place Principally north-west Scotland (Shieldaig) and north-east Scotland (Cromarty Firth).
 Possible work in other estuaries as required.
 Captive work to be undertaken at Sea Mammal Research Unit, St Andrews.
 Estimated number and weight of salmon retained -

-2003/04 - £166,000 2004/05 - £142,000

-2005/06 - £100,000

-Multi-disciplinary work will involve scientists from a number of teams within Fisheries Research Services.
+Resources Estimated cost of the research project Details of the full economic costs of each study are requested, including staff costs, equipment and 2003/04 - £166,000 2004/05 - £142,000 2005/06 - £100,000 overheads.
+Number of participating scientists Multi-disciplinary work will involve scientists from a number of teams within Fisheries Research Services.
 Feeding experiments undertaken in conjunction with staff at the Sea Mammal Research Unit, University of St Andrews.

-Dr John Armstrong

-N/A

-Laboratory -DNA analysis Field work - Acoustic tags and receivers, inflatable craft, seal-scarers, side-scan sonar Feeding experiment - Home Office licensed captive facility
+Name of coordinating scientist in charge of project Dr John Armstrong Details of research vessels, e.g. name, registration, call sign and description of vessel N/A Type and amount of gear and other equipment used Laboratory -DNA analysis Field work - Acoustic tags and receivers, inflatable craft, seal-scarers side-scan sonar Feeding experiment - Home Office licensed captive facility Details of any collaborating countries Summary of Findings: